ployt0/postfix-dkim/README.md

 Check `$?` for return code. `-vvv` can reveal errors even with a zero return code.
 I found a `key not secure` on someone else's repo/image.

 It's a cool tool for checking your own key is right.
-Key management, by it's repetitive nature, is rather prone to careless human error.
+Key management, by its repetitive nature, is rather prone to careless human error.

 ## Demo

+This is version 0.1, before TLS.

 <video src="https://user-images.githubusercontent.com/25666053/196518942-1ad4d7bc-0560-4ef4-8556-25fc5314f236.mp4"></video>